 Many company executives have therefore chosen Tri-Merit as the company they want to work with because any study prepared by our company will hold up even to the most stringent scrutiny by the IRS.

 Unlike some companies that rely on a one-size-fits-all approach, Tri-Merit’s team digs deeper to find every last reclassification you are eligible for.
-To be sure your cost segregation study is accurate and well prepared, the company to work with is Tri-Merit.
+To be sure your cost segregation study is accurate and well prepared, contact Tri-Merit to schedule a discovery call.